 Categorised and featured as the number 4 plastic, the primary uses of the LDPE are for film-related applications.
 Typical products manufactured using this material include food plastic bags, shrink wrap, stretch film, and other packaging solutions.
 These are made possible due to the physical properties of the plastic material which provides it excellent chemical resistance against chemicals such as alcohols, dilute acids and alkalis, and other elements that include moisture, dirt, dust, oil, and grease.
 Furthermore, it is also FDA approved, making it safe for contact with food products.

 - Low-cost, lightweight, and weatherproof

-- Provide excellent insulation properties.
-Unlike HDPE, the LDPE is an excellent insulator, making it ideal for protecting electrical equipment without causing electric sparks that might potentially cause damages to electronics.
+- Excellent Insulator – Unlike HDPE, the LDPE provides excellent insulation properties, making it ideal for protecting electrical equipment without causing electric sparks that might potentially cause damages to electronics

-- Recyclable.
-Recycled LDPE can produce a variety of products that are relevant to our everyday lives such as shipping envelopes, compost bins, trashcans, garbage can liners, furniture, floor tiles and many more.
+- Recyclable – Recycled LDPE can produce various products relevant to our everyday lives, such as shipping envelopes, compost bins, trashcans, garbage can liners, furniture, floor tiles, and many more

-Here in Streampeak, we also provide other forms of packaging solutions for food products.
-Further increase shelf life of food with desiccants and oxygen absorbers.
-Click here to read up on our blogs to find out more about the different products that we offer!
+Here in Stream Peak, we also provide other forms of packaging solutions for food products.
+Further, increase the shelf life of food with desiccants and oxygen absorbers.
+Click here to read up on our blogs to find out more about the different products we offer!